wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;Does it follow that if you are saved, the world is saved?

 **M:**&ensp;As a whole the world does not need saving.
-Man makes mistakes and creätes sorrow; when it enters the field of awareness, the consciousness of a *jnani*, it is set right.
+Man makes mistakes and creates sorrow; when it enters the field of awareness, the consciousness of a *jnani*, it is set right.
 Such is his nature.

 **Q:**&ensp;We can observe what may be called ‘spiritual progress’.
-A selfish man turns religious, controls himself, refines his thoughts and feelings, takes to spiritual practice, and realises his true beïng.
+A selfish man turns religious, controls himself, refines his thoughts and feelings, takes to spiritual practice, and realises his true being.
 Is such progress ruled by causality or is it accidental?

-**M:**&ensp;From my point of view, everything happens by itself, quite spontaneöusly.
+**M:**&ensp;From my point of view, everything happens by itself, quite spontaneously.
 But man imagines that he works for an incentive, towards a goal.
 He has always a reward in mind and strives for it.

 **Q:**&ensp;A crude, unevolved man will not work without a reward.
 Is it not right to offer him incentives?

-**M:**&ensp;He will creäte for himself incentives anyhow.
+**M:**&ensp;He will create for himself incentives anyhow.
 He does not know that to grow is in the nature of consciousness.
 He will progress from motive to motive and will chase <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>s for the fulfilment of his desires.
-When by the laws of his beïng he finds the way of return (<span data-tippy-content="Liberation from worldly existence, renunciätion.">nivritti</span>), he abandons all motives, for his interest in the world is over.
+When by the laws of his being he finds the way of return (<span data-tippy-content="Liberation from worldly existence, renunciation.">nivritti</span>), he abandons all motives, for his interest in the world is over.
 He wants nothing — neither from others nor from himself.
 He dies to all and becomes the All.
-To want nothing and do nothing — that is true creätion!
+To want nothing and do nothing — that is true creation!
 To watch the universe emerging and subsiding in one’s heart is a wonder.

 **Q:**&ensp;The great obstacle to inner effort is boredom.
 The disciple gets